adunderwood/recipes/README.md

 When you add new recipes in Recipe Sage:

 1. Export the updated `recipes.json` and place it in `data/`
-2. Run `./build.sh` again
+2. Run `./build.sh`
-3. The script will only download new images and regenerate the site
+3. The script will download any new images and regenerate all pages from templates

 ## Deploying to the Web